wang-zhenqi/python3-tutorial-udemy/README.md

 ## Set

-We can treat set as a dict without value.
-The items in a set are **distinct**, no duplication.
+We can treat a set as a dict without value.
+The items in a set are **distinct**, with no duplication.

-From this we can deduct that the data structure underneath is also the hash table, so that the items of a set should also be **hashable**.
+From this, we can deduct that the data structure behind the scene is also the hash table, so that the items of a set should also be **hashable**.

 ### Create a set

-Similar to creating a dict, use curling brackets: `a = {'a', 'b', 'c'}`
+Similar to creating a dict, use curly brackets: `a = {'a', 'b', 'c'}`

 Or you can use set():